• Home

 2. Giant’s Stairs on Bailey’s Island

 This off-the-beaten path stop is a must when driving from Portland to Acadia National Park.
 In fact, the entire town of Bailey’s Island is pretty idyllic.
-While there’s not much to do on Bailey’s Island, it’s packed with picturesque scenes at every corner, and you can drive the whole thing in about 15 minutes.
+While there’s not much to do on Bailey’s Island, it’s packed with picturesque scenery at every corner, and you can drive the whole thing in about 15 minutes.

 One of the best things to experience is the Giant’s Stairs trail.
 It’s a very short trail along a bluff overlooking the ocean, and it will lead you to giant rock formations you can climb to get some amazing views of the water.